Vyral/todd-martin-recruiting-blog/_posts/2021-10-26-how-to-prevent-your-home-from-stagnating.md

 tags:
     - Market Update
     - Real Estate
-excerpt: What happens if your home sits on the market?
+excerpt: Here’s what happens if your for-sale house just sits on the market.
 enclosure:
-pullquote: When you list a home, it’s important to list it at the right price.
+pullquote: It's important to list your home at the right price.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false